-Source image for the QTVR panorama of Grand View Point, Canyonlands National Park, Utah.
+Source image for the panorama of Pine Creek, Red Rock Canyon NCA, Nevada.
 Full version

-The file size of the QTVR panoramas is dependent on image dimensions, image quality and the zoom level of the source photographs; typical sizes are from 0.5 to 2.5 mb , with a screen size of up to 1000 x 550 pixels.
+The file size of the 360 degree panoramas is dependent on image dimensions, image quality and the zoom level of the source photographs; typical sizes are from 0.5 to 3 mb , with a screen size of up to 1000 x 550 pixels.
 Newer panoramas have a full screen version, up to 20 mb.

 To navigate in a panorama, use the mouse to click and drag the picture left or right, or the keyboard arrow keys.
 Press the Shift key to zoom in or the Control key to zoom out.

-Next an image editing program like Adobe Photoshop should be used to change one or more of color balance, brightness, saturation and levels, perhaps using adjustment layers to make sure the overlapping regions are as identical as possible, though other programs are available that perform such changes automatically.
+An image editor like Adobe Photoshop can be used to change one or more of color balance, brightness, saturation and levels, perhaps using adjustment layers to make sure the overlapping regions are as identical as possible, though other programs are available that perform such changes automatically.